Navigating the Noise about Ultra Processed Foods, the Healthy Way

 POTENTIAL CONCERNS FOR HEALTH

 The recent spotlight on UPFs has raised concerns about their potential impact on health.
-While research in this area is still evolving, and no double-blind, placebo-controlled trials have been conducted specifically on UPFs as a category (the gold standard of scientific studies), observational studies and mechanistic research suggest that high UPF intake may be linked to an increased risk of obesity, heart disease, type 2 diabetes, and certain cancers.
+While research in this area is still evolving, and no double-blind, placebo-controlled trials have been conducted specifically on UPFs as a category (the gold standard of scientific studies which), a growing body of observational studies and clinical research suggest that high UPF intake may be linked with an increased risk of obesity, heart disease, type 2 diabetes, several cancers and poorer mental health.

 The Trap of Food ‘Addiction’?